Compiler for LOOP language, version 1 #

 Instances For

 Notion of equivalence between LOOP states and SCORE states.
-A LOOP state s
+A LOOP state s is said to be

-equivalent to a SCORE state t
+equivalent to a SCORE state t if for each identifier x the value of the register identified

 Equations